Hit the trails with the best women’s mountain bike shorts. From ultra-comfy chamois to ride-ready bike shorts, these picks will get you ready to ride.

 And while there isn’t a single pair of shorts that works for every body and ride style, we’ve included a variety of options.
 Below, you’ll find the best shorts and chamois that will make hitting the trails that much more fun.
 Get ready to suit up and ride out.

-Best Women’s Bike Shorts & Chamois of 2019
+The Best Women’s Bike Shorts & Chamois of 2020

 One of the first pieces of advice we give first-time riders is to go out and purchase a pair of shorts with a good chamois.
 It is the single most important (and often overlooked) piece of gear that will make or break your ride.